AgileCloudInstitute/AgileCloudManager/README.md

     python3 installProjectRepoBuild.py

 2. Validate that the project, repository, and build have been created in the Azure DevOps portal.
 And validate that the code was cloned into the new repository.
-3. Run the build pipeline from within the Azure DevOps portal and confirm that it created the deployable artifact from the newly imported repository.
+3. Trigger the build pipeline by making a n inconsequential change to the README file for the `terraform-aws-simple-example` repo from within the Azure DevOps portal.
+You are changing the copy that was just imported into your own Azure DevOps Organization, but you are only adding a couple spaces of white space to the README so that the functionality is not changed.
+Then confirm that the build created the deployable artifact from the newly imported repository.

 # Destroy the Azure DevOps Project and its elements